cwendorf/Sourcebook/Methods/worked-examples/independent.md

 > *SE<sub>DIFF</sub>* = SQRT ( *SE<sub>1</sub><sup>2</sup>* + *SE<sub>2</sub><sup>2</sup>* ) = SQRT ( 1.225<sup>2</sup> + 1.225<sup>2</sup> ) = 1.732

-When the two sample sizes are unequal:
+Or this can be used when the two sample sizes are equal or are unequal:

 > *SE<sub>DIFF</sub>* = SQRT [ ( *MS<sub>WITHIN</sub>* )  / ( *n<sub>1</sub>* ) + ( *MS<sub>WITHIN</sub>* )  / ( *n<sub>2</sub>* ) ]
 = SQRT [ ( 6.000 ) / ( 4 ) + ( 6.000 )  / ( 4 ) = 1.732

 **Statistical Significance:** The *t* statistic is the ratio of the mean difference (raw effect) to the standard error of the difference.